oroinc/documentation/crm/dev_guide/web_api/api_docs/how_to.rst

 Change the maximum number of entities that can be deleted by one request
 ------------------------------------------------------------------------

-By default, the `delete\_list <./actions#delete_list-action>`__ action can delete not more than 100 entities.
+By default, the :ref:`delete\_list <web-api--actions>` action can delete not more than 100 entities.
 This limit is set by the `SetDeleteLimit <https://github.com/oroinc/platform/tree/master/src/Oro/Bundle/ApiBundle/Processor/DeleteList/SetDeleteLimit.php>`__ processor.

 If your want to use another limit, you can set it by the ``max_results`` option in ``Resources/config/oro/api.yml``: